benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 * GSD reputation

 [^1]: As in Chief X Officer, the corporate executive that the Chief of Staff reports to.
 This could be a Chief Security Officer, Chief Product Officer, Chief Executive Officer, etc.
+[^2]: I [define](https://ben.balter.com/2016/06/06/twelve-things-a-product-manager-does/#5-communicate-coordinate-and-facilitate) meta-work as the work necessary to unblock shipping.
+It's organizational yak shaving, if you're familiar with the more common engineering term.